 Palliative and hospice care are other routes that owners may take when their pet is approaching the end of their life.
 It typically entails medication as well as nonmedical remedies or procedures.
 There are also usually accommodations that must be made for mobility in the home such as making food and water bowls higher, making sure floors prevent skidding, and blocking off stairs.

 Overall, these types of care are meant to allow the animal to live as comfortably and as dignified in their final days as they can; the animal does not have to be ill to receive palliative or hospice care, but if it does have an illness it should be treated so as to relieve their pain and provide comfort (Dickinson and Hoffmann).
+10 Things You Should Know About Hospice Care - Check our complete guide.

 Pain control cannot truly be separated as an alternative option to euthanasia because pain control or relief is the ultimate goal for any of these methods.
 Any type of end-of-life care is typically geared toward pain management in an attempt to improve the quality of life of an aging pet (Heuberger et al.).
 Pain management could include medication, massages, physical therapy, chiropractic adjustments, and so on.
 Whatever way an owner or vet can ease the pain of a sick or aging animal will increase their quality of life and hopefully improve their time as they approach the end of their life.